 – C.R.E.A.M., Raekwon the Chef

-Here you have it: the kung fu movie origins of the names of all nine original Wu-Tang members explained in a single blog piece.
-Feel free to share this article with your friends on Facebook or Twitter.
+Here you have it: the kung fu movie origins of the names of all nine original members of the Wu-Tang Clan served up and explained in one amazing blog.
+Feel free to share and and debate this article with your friends on Facebook or Twitter.

-If anyone is able to come up with a valid kung fu movie theory for Cappadonna, I will update this entry and give that person due credit.
+Also, if anyone out there is able to come up with a valid kung fu movie theory for Cappadonna, I will update this entry and give that person due credit.

 Remember folks, WU-TANG is for the children!